jalapic/engsoccerdata/readme.txt

 # Functions

--  soccercode.r             - using dplyr and ggplot2 to look at goal differentials per game per team
+-  soccer code.r             - using dplyr and ggplot2 to look at goal differentials
+                               per game per team

 -  namecheck.r              - function to look up if characters exist in a team name